 The managers want to maximize their own earnings.
-The firm attempts to align incentives Nobody in the firm saw the paper copies of the individual evaluation forms filled out by workers. by making the managers' earnings depend in part on the team's performance, $k(Q(s_m), E(s_m))$ .
-Managers (denoted by m) make choices about managerial effort, $h_m$ and $s_m$ , where we assume managers can spend their limited effort either pushing the workers to meet production targets (h)or providing soft management skills (s), such as expressing empathy for the life circumstances that prevent workers from getting to their shift on-time.
-Q and E are summations of all of the workers on the team's decisions regarding quitting $(q_i)$ and effort $(e_i)$ , respectively.
+The firm attempts to align incentives by making the managers' earnings depend in part on the team's performance, $k(Q(s_m), E(s_m))$.13 Managers (denoted by m) make choices about managerial effort, h_m and s_m , where we assume managers can spend their limited effort either pushing the workers to meet production targets (h) or providing soft management skills (s), such as expressing empathy for the life circumstances that prevent workers from getting to their shift on-time.
+Q and E are summations of all of the workers on the team's decisions regarding quitting (q_i) and effort (e_i) , respectively.